- On this page:

 - An API that enables complete management of the device's calendars.
 Examples: B2G Calendar, Tizen Calendar.

-- Device Capabilities API
+- Device Capabilities API (editor's draft, repository, issues)

 - An API that exposes the capabilities available to the device.
 Example: Tizen System Info.